Learn more about our revised in-office safety policies in response to the COVID-19 pandemic.

 A: Avodart (dutasteride 0.5mg) was approved by the FDA for the treatment of prostate enlargement in men in 2002.
 Avodart has not been approved for the treatment of androgenetic hair loss, although physicians can use an approved medication in ways other than for which it was specifically approved.
 That said, the use of dutasteride certainly requires a doctor’s supervision.

-Posted by Updated
+Posted by

 Q: Why can donor hair become frizzy and dry once transplanted? — G.F., Stamford, C.T.

+A: Frizzing and kinkiness is a temporary phenomenon that is part of the normal healing process after a follicular unit hair transplant.
 During the healing process, the new collagen that forms around the grafts can alter their growth.
 Over time, usually within a year, this collagen matures and the hair quality usually returns to normal.
+If grafts have been excessively traumatized or grafts larger than follicular units have been used, these changes are more likely to be permanent.

-Posted by Updated
+Posted by

 Cosmetic Surgery Times features Dr. Bernstein’s presentation to the 55th annual meeting of the American Academy of Dermatology in their April 1997 issue.

-The article describes Dr. Bernstein’s introduction of the concept of Follicular Unit Transplantation to the academy as well as the keys to making the technique successful.
-From the article:
+The article entitled, “Follicular Transplants Mimic Natural Hair Growth Patterns,” describes Dr. Bernstein’s introduction of his new procedure, Follicular Unit Transplantation, to the academy as well as the keys to making the technique successful.
+Find the complete article below:

 Although the procedure is highly labor intensive, it can actually be less expensive than conventional hair replacement surgery, because it can be performed in a single, but lengthy, session.

-‘It is also much more efficient and conserves donor hair much better than conventional hair transplants.
+“It is also much more efficient and conserves donor hair much better than conventional hair transplants.
 Every time you make an incision in the person’s scalp you waste some hair and make the remaining hair more difficult to remove.
-Accessing the donor area just once or twice will increase the total amount of hair that is available for the transplant,’ Dr. Bernstein told CST.”
+Accessing the donor area just once or twice will increase the total amount of hair that is available for the transplant,” Dr. Bernstein told CST.

-Posted by Updated
+Posted by

 Browse Hair Restoration Answers by topic: